osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 You should be able to call `hx_connect()`, `hx_robot_info()`, `hx_update()`, `hx_read_sensors()`,
 and `hx_close()` from Octave (the parentheses are optional).

-To run a controller for the simulated arm, type
+To run a controller for the simulated arm, type:

 ~~~
 hx_matlab_controller